 Katie Verburg is a personal trainer who is currently studying to become a certified holistic health coach.
-Here, she recounts her workout schedule as she adds “marathon training” to her schedule.
+Here, she recounts her workout schedule as she adds "marathon training" to her schedule.
 Plus, tips for your own journey.

 26.2 miles, they said.
 It'll be fun, they said.
 We'll see about that.

-As a fitness educator who has spent nearly 10 years helping, training and pushing others to achieve their goals, running 26.2 miles without stopping wasn’t something that sounded easily achievable.
+As a fitness educator who has spent nearly 10 years helping, training and pushing others to achieve their goals, running 26.2 miles without stopping wasn't something that sounded easily achievable.
 Slowly approaching turning another year older, wanting to take my fitness to an entirely different level, both physically and mentally, was the ultimate goal.
-What better way than to compete in a full marathon, something that less than 5% of the population has ever done?!
+What better way than to compete in a full marathon, something that less than 5 percent of the population has ever done?!

 Educating individuals on the importance of strength training, mobility work, as well as basic tips on how to try new forms of exercise comes easy to someone who has been in the industry for years.
-Teaching people to try something new, to pick up a heavier dumbbell, or to stop continuously taking the same cycle class are topics that majority of trainers discuss with potential clients on a daily basis.
-However, taking our own advice doesn’t always come as easy.
-Going from only strength training or solely doing yoga to only running is a big adjustment – even for the most “in shape” individual.
+Teaching people to try something new, to pick up a heavier dumbbell, or to stop continuously taking the same indoor cycling class are topics that majority of trainers discuss with potential clients on a daily basis.
+However, taking our own advice doesn't always come as easy.
+Going from only strength training or solely doing yoga to only running is a big adjustment – even for the most "in shape" individual.

 Accepting that your training program has to steer away from what you’re used to is the first step.
 It's not realistic to add marathon training on top of your regular workout schedule.
 It’s not only unrealistic, it's also unsafe.
 The transition from lifting heavy weights for the majority of your workouts to focusing on accessory movements, speed work, mobility work, and flexibility to prevent injuries may seem foreign.